uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 - First, on your Android device delete the previous build buy holding down on it and dragging it to delete.
 - Go to **File > Build Settings** and add the current scene, untick any other scenes.
+- Plug your tablet in and approve the connection.
-- Check You **run device** is still connected and selected and press build and run.
+- Check **run device** is displays your device
-- Name the build something different than before.
+- Press **build and run**
+- Create a folder called "Bu

 If you point your camera at your image the model should appear.